 There were procedures in place for monitoring and managing risks to patient and staff safety.
 There was a health and safety policy available with a poster in the reception office which identified local health and safety representatives.
-The practice had up to date fire risk assessments and carried out regular fire drills.
-The building was leased by the practice and we were told that fire alarm checks were carried out by the landlord and the records for these checks were with the land lord.
-We were unable to check if these had been carried out at the time of the inspection.
+The practice had up to date fire risk assessments, carried out regular fire drills and records fire alarm checks were available.
 All electrical equipment was checked to ensure the equipment was safe to use and clinical equipment was checked to ensure it was working properly.
-The practice had a variety of other risk assessments in place to monitor safety of the premises such as control of substances hazardous to health and infection control and legionella.
+The practice had other risk assessments in place to monitor safety of the premises such as control of substances hazardous to health (COSHH).
+The building was owned by NHS Business Service Authority and the practice manager had been informed that legionella testing had been completed but was unable to get confirmation.
 Legionella is a term for a particular bacterium which can contaminate water systems in buildings.